tonchidot/protorpc-generator/README.md

     $ sudo port install protobuf-cpp protobuf-pythonVERSION # protobuf-python25, protobuf-python26 or protobuf-python27

+Note that the installation seems broken, so google.protobuf.compiler cannot be imported because of a missing file.
+You can create it with this command:

+    $ sudo python -c 'import os, google.protobuf; open("%s/compiler/__init__.py"%google.protobuf.__path__[0], "w");'

 ## How to generate the example service
 Running the following: